Sha-Ron Parking Access

 • Let us know your thoughts on a "no parking" resolution along Highway 200 near the Sha-Ron river access site.

-Missoula County commissioners opened a hearing on May 25 to consider adopting a "no parking" resolution for the area along Highway 200 near the Sha-Ron river access site to reduce the risk of people parking along the highway during the season of peak river recreation now that there will be a parking structure to accommodate river recreators.
-The follow up meeting to make a decision on this will be at 2 p.m.
-Thursday, June 8.
-Join the meeting in the Sophie Moiese Room of the Missoula County courthouse annex, or via Microsoft Teams.
-Find the agenda and meeting link to join.
+Missoula County commissioners opened a hearing on May 25 to consider adopting a 'no parking' resolution for the area along Highway 200 near the Sha-Ron river access site to reduce the risk of people parking along the highway during the season of peak river recreation now that there will be a parking structure to accommodate river recreators.
+The follow up meeting to make a decision took place on June 8, and the commissioners voted to approve the 'no parking' resolution.

 • Give us your feedback on the floodplain development permit application